-- Shorten the development schedule of new products, commit to high-end products, and avoid mature products that are in price wars. - Participate in product development during the customer product design phase. - Diversify products to spread the risk of price competition for a single product. - Enhance process improvement, increase product yield and equipment utilization, and reduce costs.
+- Shorten the development schedule of new products, commit to high-end products, and avoid mature products that are in price wars. - Participate in product development during the customer product design phase. - Diversify products to spread the risk of price competition for a single product. - Enhance process improvement, increase product yield and equipment utilization, and reduce electricity and water consumption.